zxnnic/guess-who/README.md

-# guess-who.github.io
+# Guess Who Game

-Guess Who game, real short and sweet
+A static site to host a simple Guess Who game made using d3.js and maybe some other APIs.
+Thats it.
+I think.